Previously School of Library & Information Studies

 Concepts in Information Management

-***New*** What kind of science can Information Science be?"
-Forthcoming in the
+- What kind of science can Information Science be?"
+Journal of the American Society

 Using Buckland's Information Concepts to Understand Museum User Experiences.